Danone shares rise on report that activist has bought stake

-PARIS, Nov 7 (Reuters) - Danone shares rose 3 percent on hopes that activist investor Nelson Peltz would push for cost cuts and operational changes to boost margins at the French food group.
+PARIS (Reuters) - Danone (DANO.PA) shares rose 3 percent on hopes that activist investor Nelson Peltz would push for cost cuts and operational changes to boost margins at the French food group.

 Peltz, co-founder of U.S. investment firm Trian Fund Management LP, has bought a 1 percent stake in the world’s largest yoghurt maker, the Financial Times reported on Wednesday.